87andrewh/CornerCulling/README.md

     of the enemy, reveal the enemy.
 4)  Reach out to more FPS game developers.
 5)  Continue researching graphics community state of the art.
 6)  What to do about a wallhacking Jet with a lag switch?
-7)  Update demos.
+Cull based on trust factor!
 8)  Make enemy lingering visibility adaptive only when server is under load.
 9)  Use existence-based predication for caches.
 Test LRU, k-th chance, and random replacement algorithms.
 10) Change "RelevantCorners" to just "LeftAndRightCorners" for readability.